A HOLISTIC EDUCATION FOR JOYFUL JUNIORS

 The Programme has Value Added Academic add-ons to support the learning and to make it enjoyable.

-- STEM- Science Technology Engineering Maths: Every student gets STEM kits from school.
+- Every student gets STEM kits from school.
 The kit has 8 experiments, that students need to use during the academic year.
 These 8 experiments are mapped to the concepts taught during the year.
 STEM equips students with understanding key concepts, through creating working models and to understand real life use of these concepts.

-- Detailed Assessment popularly known as DA: are online practice tests.
+- Popularly known as DA are online practice tests.
 Students get to take these tests in school as a part of extra practice.
 These online exercises help teachers understand every child’s strengths and weakness in that particular lesson or concept.

 Along with these Academic tools that are part of the school kit provided to the students in the beginning of the year, the Programme also offers additions like Robotics, STITCH, Coding and Innovation Boot Camps at a very nominal charge.
 These Value add-ons help students to be future ready and provides exposure in current and relevant areas.